An atheist says a husband being the head of the wife is evil.

 Matt Slick: You have the right to state your opinion.
 I have no problems with that.

-Matt Slick: But for you to say objectively that something "is" evil is, to say the least, laughable.
-If you want to say that something is ontologically evil, that we could discuss how you can have something that is morally bad.... by nature
+Matt Slick: But for you to say objectively that something "is" evil is to say the least, laughable.
+If you want to say that something is ontologically evil, then we could discuss how you can have something that is morally bad . . . by nature.

 Matt Slick: Dark, Dark, wouldn't you agree with me that we are both interested in what is true?

 DarkLady: Well I sure am.

 Matt Slick: I mean, truth is important.
 Truth is what conforms to reality and/or logic.
 Would you agree with that?

 DarkLady: Look matt we disagree ok?
 I have no problem with that.